nedap/archie/README.md

 - Full rules parsing, once the adl-antlr grammar supports this fully
 - A fully featured flattener
 - Many more convenience methods in the archetype object model
-- More extended APath-queries
+- More complete APath-queries
-- A reference model implementation?
+- A more complete reference model implementation
 - Probably rule evaluation
 - ADL serialization (to ADL and perhaps JSON and XML)
 - Many more tests